hpe-storage/scod/docs/docker_volume_plugins/hpe_nimble_storage.md

 docker plugin enable nimble
 ```

+!!! note
-**Note:** Certificates are stored in `/etc/hpe-storage/` on the host and will be preserved across plugin updates.
+    Certificates are stored in `/etc/hpe-storage/` on the host and will be preserved across plugin updates.

 In the event of reassociating the plugin with a different HPE Nimble Storage group, certain procedures need to be followed: